AdKats/AdKats/README.md

 </p>
 <h3>Requiring Reasons</h3>
 <p>
-    All commands which might lead to actions against players are required to have a reason entered, and will cancel if no reason is given.
+    Any ommand which might lead to actions against players are required to have a reason entered, and will cancel if no reason is given.
     Players (even the most atrocious in some cases) should know what they were acted on for, and it's also a good way to hold admins accountable for their actions.